spetlr-org/spetlr/docs/etl/README.md

 ### Example-3

-There are scenarios that you might have to ingest data from multiple data sources and merge them into a single dataframe.
-Here's an example of have multiple `Extractor` implementation encapsulated in an instance of `DelegatingExtractor` and applying transformations using the `MultiInputTransformer`
+Here's an example of having multiple `Extractor` implementations encapsulated in an instance of `DelegatingExtractor` and applying transformations using the `MultiInputTransformer`.

-The `read()` function in `DelegatingExtractor` will return a dictionary that uses the type name of the `Extractor` as the key, and a `DataFrame` as its value
+The `read()` function in `DelegatingExtractor` will return a dictionary that uses the type name of the `Extractor` as the key, and a `DataFrame` as its value.

-`MultiInputTransformer` provides the function `process_many(dataset: {})` and returns a single `DataFrame`
+`MultiInputTransformer` provides the function `process_many(dataset: {})` and returns a single `DataFrame`.

 ```python
 import pyspark.sql.functions as f